FLC-QU-hep/CaloHadronic/README.md

 ```

 ## Dataset
-You can get the data of CaloHadronic from:
+You can download the dataset of CaloHadronic from:
 ```
 wget https://doi.org/10.5281/zenodo.15301636
 ```